yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 **Route:** Grand Balcon Nord — Plan de l'Aiguille → Montenvers **Actual:** 12.43 km · 5h 22m · ↑170m ↓550m

 North Balcony is a popular route running from the middle station of the Aiguille du Midi cable car down to the Mer de Glace.
-The trail traverses high above the valley with views across the entire Mont Blanc massif before descending through forest to Montenvers station.
+The trail traverses high above the valley, looking across at the Aiguilles Rouges（紅針山群） on the opposite side — the mountain range where Brévent, Planpraz, Flégère and Index cable car stations are visible on the facing slope.

 {{< row >}}
 {{< img src="https://res.cloudinary.com/cx8nvdpl/image/upload/20260809_123256.jpg" >}}